ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 responsibilities of an Ethernet switch or bridge if they do not delegate them to another component of the endpoint such as a kernel.
-Those responsibilities are beyond the scope of this document, and include, but are not limited to, the handling of broadcast packets and multicast groups, topological loop prevention using a spanning tree protocol (STP, RSTP, etc.) {{IEEE802.1Q}}, or the local termination of PAUSE frames.
+Those responsibilities are beyond the scope of this document, and include, but are not limited to, the forwarding of broadcast and multicast frames, and the local termination of PAUSE frames.

-Implementations SHOULD be aware of physical topology and work to prevent loops.
-Strategies could include implementing STP or RSTP, or delegating that responsibility to a dedicated ethernet-handling device.
+When bridging Ethernet segments, undetected forwarding loops can lead to broadcast storms that exhaust tunnel capacity, cause congestion and Ethernet frame loss, and disrupt tunneled control protocols.
+Implementations that bridge Ethernet segments SHOULD employ loop prevention mechanisms, such as STP or RSTP
+{{IEEE802.1Q}}, unless they delegate that responsibility to another component of the endpoint such as a kernel.
+Implementations can also monitor frame rates for unexpected traffic spikes and apply rate limits to broadcast and multicast Ethernet frames.

 If an Ethernet proxying endpoint fails to deliver an Ethernet frame to an underlying Ethernet segment, the endpoint MUST drop the Ethernet frame.